benjamindohna/ClashTrainer/README.md

 ## Purpose and Scope
 Most of the tools build for Clash Royale players so far mainly revolve around deck building and superficial matchup analysis.
 I believe far more sophisticated and useful tools can be built to help players improve their skills.
-The dream or end goal of this project is to sucessfully incorporate one or multiple models that can create common and relevant game situations, and subsequently not only find, but also explain the best move(s) for each of these situations to the users of the platform.
-I believe this would built the foundation for the best way to improve in the game: pattern recognition of the best moves.
+The dream or end goal of this project is to sucessfully incorporate one or multiple models that can create common and relevant game situations, and subsequently not only find, but also explain the best move(s) for each of these situations.
+I believe this would build the foundation of the best way to improve: pattern recognition and awareness of best moves.

 ---